Xenocide122/Parse-MEC-Fields/README.md

-# Parse-MEC-Fields
+# Parse MEC Fields
-Function to parse the serialized mec_fields data and extract the keys and values
+Function to parse the serialized Modern Events Calendar "mec_fields" data and extract the keys and values. (used in Upcoming Events snippet)